-Fifth Sunday of Lent, Cycle A
+Palm Sunday of the Passion of the Lord, Cycle A

 What’s in your heart?